 What I love about the location is you really can have the best of both worlds.
 You can make yourself at home in your villa and spend your days relaxing in comfort and luxury then, when you’re ready, head out and discover charming parts of Vietnam, like Hue and Hoi An.
 So you get to have your luxury escape but not miss out on sightseeing and really experiencing the destination.
 I think Banyan Tree does a great job of letting you feel like you’re in Vietnam, as opposed to just being in a cookie-cutter resort that could be anywhere in the world.

-I have to say, Banyan Tree Lang Co has been my favourite luxury stay of 2017 thus far!
+I have to say, Banyan Tree Lang Co has been my favourite luxury stay of the year thus far!
 That’s a big call, I know, and I’m more than happy to do the hard yards and stay at other luxury resorts who want to try to pip them for the top spot.
 It’s tough, but I’m willing to do it…. for you guys, of course.
 So, if you’re looking for the ultimate luxury escape in Vietnam, without missing out on actually seeing Vietnam, Banyan Tree and Lang Co are definitely worth experiencing.